FRANC: A Lightweight Framework for High-Quality Code Generation: Framework Evaluation

-In Phase 4, \franc{} uses a quality-based ranking in order to sort eligible snippets (\ie code snippets that passed the filtering in Phase 3).
+In Phase 4, \franc{} uses a quality-based ranking to sort eligible snippets (\ie code snippets that passed the filtering in Phase 3).
 Thus, we investigate whether \franc{}'s quality-based ranking performs better than the model's original ranking.

-\rques{\textbf{RQ3}: Can an LLM-based code generation model effectively repair code with quality issues?} \franc{} includes a repairing phase (\circled{5}) to fix a code snippet with quality issues using prompt engineering.
+\rques{\textbf{RQ3}: Can an LLM-based code generation model effectively repair code with quality issues?} \franc{} includes a repairing phase (\circled{5}) to fix a code snippet with quality issues using generated knowledge prompting.
 It leverages the existing code generation model to fix the quality problem.
 Hence, we study the effectiveness of this LLM-based code-repairing approach.

 \rques{\textbf{RQ4}: How much overhead is introduced by the framework?} \franc{} relies on static analyzers and is built on top of an existing code generation model.
 Therefore, it creates an extra overhead concerning the time to \textit{filter} problematic snippets, \textit{rank} the output from the code generation model, and \textit{repair} it.
 This question explores how much overhead the framework introduced due to these additional phases.